CG6013(2021) Corporate Governance System Evaluation Certification

 Discrimination or Harassment

 Cathay supports a workplace of equality and inclusion.
 To prevent workplace discrimination and harassment, we instituted the "Regulations for Establishing Measures of Prevention, Correction, Complaint and Punishment of Sexual Harassment at Workplace" and set up a dedicated sexual harassment mailbox and the Sexual Harassment Grievance and Investigation Committee to investigate reported instances of sexual harassment.
 If the report is found to be true, the accused will be subject to disciplinary action in accordance with company policy, while the victim will receive all necessary support, including psychological counseling.
 Other colleagues will be asked to increase their education and training on sexual harassment to prevent such incidents in the future.
-In 2023, there were seven reported cases of sexual harassment or gender equality violation, all of which were appropriately addressed based on the procedures outlined.
+In 2024, there were nine reported cases of sexual harassment or gender equality violation, all of which were appropriately addressed based on the procedures outlined.

 Customer Privacy Data